e-shreve/rulecheck/README.md

 # Rule Check
-Rule Check (aka rulecheck or source rule check) is a command line system for running custom static analysis rules on C, C++, and Java code.
-The original intended use case is for checking a code base against coding style or coding standard rules.
+Rule Check (aka rulecheck or source rule check) is a command line system for running custom static analysis rules on C, C++, C#, and Java code.
+The original use case is checking a code base against coding style or coding standard rules.

 Rule Check uses [srcml](https://www.srcml.org/) to parse the source code into XML and then invokes each rule's methods as appropriate to allow the rules to inspect any source code element of interest to the rule.
 This architecture minimizes duplicate parsing time and allows rule authors to focus on their rule logic instead of the logic needed to parse source code.

 Features include:
-* Support for parsing C, C++, Java source
+* Parsing C, C++, C#, and Java source via srcml
-* Supports parsing C and C++ prior to preprocessor execution (parses code in the form the developer uses)
+* Parsing C and C++ prior to preprocessor execution (thus viewing code as developers do)
-* Supports custom rules
+* Custom rules
   * Groups of rules can be created and published in 'rulepacks'
   * Projects can have custom rules within their own code base (no need to publish/install rules)
   * Rules can have their own custom settings.
 Rule check will provide the settings to the rule via its standard config file format.
-* Supports multiple config file inputs
+* Multiple config file inputs
   * Projects can use an hierarchical set of configurations allowing organizations to provide rules across projects
+* Supression of errors and warnings without modifying source code via ignore list input
+* Supression of errors and warnings with source code comments
 * Standardized output format for all rules
-* Supports ignore list input to ignore specific rule violations in a code base without modifying the code
-* Source to be analyzed specified in glob format
+* Speicifcation of sources to be analyzed via glob format or via stdin

-Features to be developed include:
-* Ability to ignore rule violations by using comments in the source code to turn off/on rules.

 ___